annakeyescareer2/r-for-data-science-2e/CH 3/R for Data Science CH 3.md

 arr_delay = arr_time - sched_arr_time

 ##### 3. What happens if you specify the name of the same variable multiple times in a select() call?
+the variable is called just as it would be if it had been called once

 ##### 4. What does the any_of() function do?
 Why might it be helpful in conjunction with this vector?
 ```